-As well as undertaking numerous specialized Heritage Restoration projects we are currently the only WA based building company engaged in lath and plaster ceiling and wall restorations works.
+We were the first building company in WA to undertake lath and plaster ceiling and wall restoration and repair works, and remain one of the few companies with the specialist skills required to provide this service.
+With our considerable experience in lath and plaster, you can be sure that our expertise is second to none.
 If you have aged lath and plaster ceilings or walls in need of maintenance or repairs not only can we carry out repairs but we can restore the ceiling or wall to its former glory.

 This method of reinstatement involves an initial site assessment to ascertain the condition of the original ceiling.
 Upon site assessment and depending if the top side of the ceiling is accessible we arrange to carry out the works in one of the two ways explained below.